hiep4hiep/XSOAR-Email-Communication/README.md

 # XSOAR-Email-Communication-v2

 Email communication v2 is an upgraded and expanded version of the OOTB Email Communication pack.
-This package added capability to initiate and manage multiple email communication directly from the incident layout.
+This package added capability to initiate and manage multiple email communications (including EmailAskUser flow) directly from the incident layout.
 ![image](https://user-images.githubusercontent.com/41276379/174926289-aa819163-3573-4776-bee5-185035ae2ace.png)

 ## How it works